This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 The problem with the fairytale is that people bring baggage with them.
 The baggage he brought into our marriage was his ever-present struggle with pornography, and my baggage?
 Insecurity.

 The thing is, it’s not just my marriage suffering.
-We are not alone although it feels that way.
-The truth is that there are thousands of women suffering silently….
+Although it feels like it, we are not alone.
+Sadly, there are thousands of women suffering silently….